 #5 – Scrub Safely

 For scrubbing and cleaning of all kinds, you can use baking soda just like a regular scouring powder.
-The difference is that it is not full of harmful and dangerous chemicals and it is a natural soft scrubbing product.
+The difference is that it is not full of harmful and dangerous chemicals and it is a natural soft scrubbing product or paper towels.

 It won’t scratch surfaces, but it will get them nice and clean.
 For even more scrubbing power, create a paste with baking soda, salt, lemon essential oil and warm water.
 Here is a recipe: formula: